arestrom/git_example/CreatePackageNotes.md

 -   Back in your package repository on GitHub, click on the *Releases* link.
 Create a new release, give it a description and any additional notes, then use the link at the bottom to upload the source and binary packages to your repository.

 -   Back in RStudio, test that the package can be installed using devtools::install\_github().
-First close out of the project for your package, then run the install instructions that you have clevery remembered to include in the readme file.
+First close out of the project for your package, then run the install instructions that you have cleverly remembered to include in the readme file.